evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 100 kWh and a net usable capacity of 96 kWh, providing an 4 kWh buffer (4.0%) for battery protection.
+With a nominal voltage of 407 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 543 to 528 km (338-328 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 17.7 kWh/100 km for the base model and 18.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.